prisoares/touchsurgery-qa-recruit/README.md

 Or, you can also Run As Junit the Runner class from $root/src/test/java/com/orionhealth/shop/RunCukesTest.java

 #Running @Regression Tests
-The tag @regression is used to run only regression test scnearios from the project.
+The tag @regression is used to run only regression test scenarios from the project.
 To run all @regression tests you need to Run As Junit the Runner class from $root/src/test/java/com/orionhealth/shop/RunCukesRegressionTest.java

 #Running @Now Tests
-The tag @now is used to run specific test scnearios from the project to facilitate the development.
+The tag @now is used to run specific test scenarios from the project to facilitate the development.
 To run all @regression tests you need to Run As Junit the Runner class from $root/src/test/java/com/orionhealth/shop/RunCukesNowTest.java

 #Running @Smoke Tests
-The tag @smoke is used to run only smoke test scnearios from the project.
+The tag @smoke is used to run only smoke test scenarios from the project.
 To run all @smoke tests you need to Run As Junit the Runner class from $root/src/test/java/com/orionhealth/shop/RunCukesSmokeTest.java

 #Reseting the project